Pylons/pyramid_blogr/docs/step_1.rst

     ~/yourVenv/bin/pserve --reload development.ini

-This will launch an instance of a WSGI (waitress by default) server that will run both your application code and static files, our **development.ini file is used to provide all the configuration details**, the *--reload* parameter tells the server to restart our application every time it's code changes, this is a great setting for fast development and testing live changes to our app.
+This will launch an instance of a WSGI (waitress by default) server that will run both your application code and static files.
+**development.ini file is used to provide all the configuration details**, the *--reload* parameter tells the server to restart our application every time it's code changes, this is a great setting for fast development and testing live changes to our app.

 You should see something like this::